Plumbing Maintenance: Detecting a Slow Drain Before It’s a Problem

 Slow drains can feel like a problem that just never goes away.
 You think you’ve cleared it – and it’s back a week or two later, water pooling in the sink.
-But you may be able to avoid this with regular plumbing maintenance.

 Although it may not seem like a big deal, it may be a sign of a bigger problem.

 Click here for treating clogged bathroom drains.

 There are many possible causes for a slow drain, especially a recurring one.

 One of the more common reasons is a buildup of gunk in the pipe below the sink.
 (Gunk is one of those very technical plumbing terms, a catch-all phrase for dirt, soap residue, hair, grease, or a combination thereof.)

 Maybe you’ve cleared some of the clogs near the surface, but the fact that it keeps coming back means that you may have a more severe problem.

 It could indicate a narrowing of the flow through the pipe occurring deeper down, or improper grading of the drainage system in your house or neighborhood.

 What you can do about it

 First, it’s essential to do a little detective work by asking the following questions: